 Have you doubts about the healthcare provider's diligence during childbirth?
-If you or a loved one has been injured due to a birth injury, our birth injury lawyers can help.
+If you or a loved one has been injured due to a birth injury, our medical malpractice law firm can help.
 Contact us today for a free consultation and to learn more about your options.

 Although the list below includes a variety of birth injuries, it is not exhaustive.
 Other conditions that may result from accidents or injuries during the birthing process can also be found here.

 During birth, overstretching or pulling on the neck can result in nerve damage to the brachial plexus.
 There are varying degrees of disability as well as temporary and permanent forms of such injuries.

 Typically, brachial plexus injuries are associated with the improper handling of an infant during delivery.
 This type of birth injury will likely require medical treatment to heal, and a lawyer can help determine if a claim for compensation can be filed against a negligent practitioner or hospital if this type of harm was caused during delivery.

 Newborns may suffer broken bones, as may the mother depending on childbirth complications.
 The mother's legs can also suffer nerve damage or bleeding from a pelvic fracture or other broken bones, which can be fatal.

 It is not uncommon for spinal cord injuries to be catastrophic and to last for long periods with a high cost of care.
 Even though the paralysis is not always fatal, it can be debilitating.